johnkozaris/ai-experiments-starter/README.md

 # Experiment Harness (OpenAI & Azure OpenAI)

-Pragmatic tooling to define, run, chain and evaluate LLM experiments with optional structured outputs.

-Lean concepts only: experiment spec (+ prompts + dataset) -> run -> single JSON artifact + logs -> lightweight analytics.
+This project is an easy and  ready to go harness to define (datasets, prompts, instructions), run(OpenAI AzureOpenAI), chain and evaluate LLM experiments.

 ## 1. Install & Env